 For them, just being there is a spiritual experience.
 For us, bridging the gap, it was too.
 In my case, I left the Golden Temple with a feeling of admiration and respect for these people and this religion.

 Who are the Sikhs?

 Sikhism, or Sikhism, is a religion founded in the 15th century, making it one of the youngest religions in the world.
-Today, it is the ninth in number of faithful and the fourth largest in India after Hinduism, Islam and Christianity.
+Today, it is the ninth in the number of the faithful and the fourth largest in India after Hinduism, Islam and Christianity.
 There are some 20 million followers in India, the majority of whom are in Punjab.

 Sikhs are characterized by their unmistakable turban.
-They have a reputation for being a religious people but also a warrior.
-In the past they formed a large part of the British Raj Army and today many of them are integrated into the Indian armed forces.
+They have a reputation for being a religious people, but also a warrior.
+In the past, they formed a large part of the British Raj Army and today many of them are integrated into the Indian armed forces.

 What is the Sikh religion based on?

 Religion was born with the idea of trying to create a more just society where the caste system of Hinduism, superstitions and injustices were fought against.
 The Sikhs are great defenders of equality, so if you want to be a Sikh, the first thing you have to do is change your surname.
 All Sikhs have the same surname “Singh” (lion) men and “Kaur” (princess) women.

 The word Sikh means “disciple” and refers to the fact that one must always be learning.
 For the Sikhs, Sikhism is more than a religion, it is a way of life.
 Its principles are based on the belief in one god, helping those in need, fighting oppression and abandoning superstition.